micycle8778/host/README.md

 `192.168.0.254:PORT`.

-if host is running in directory mode, a directory view can be seen if the directory does not contain a `index.html` file or if the user visits the directory with `?ls` at the end of the url.
+if host is running in directory mode, a directory view can be seen if the directory does not contain a `index.html` file, if the user visits the directory with `?ls` at the end of the url, or if the user requests a file/directory that does not exist.